 ABSTRACT

-This research examines the connection between Natural Gas Consumption, Electricity Consumption from Gas, Natural Gas Consumed for Residential purposes, and Natural Gas Consumed for Industries and economic development in Nigeria, Egypt, Algeria, and Equatorial Guinea.
+This research examines the connection between residential and industrial Natural Gas Consumption, Electricity Consumption from Gas, and economic development in Nigeria, Egypt, Algeria, and Equatorial Guinea.
 The analysis employs a range of econometric techniques such as descriptive statistics, unit root tests, cointegration tests, and ARDL-ECM to examine the impact of these factors on Africa's economic growth.
 The findings indicate that overall natural gas consumption has a minimal and statistically insignificant impact on GDP.
 Similarly, electricity consumption shows a positive but insignificant correlation with GDP in the region.
 Conversely, industrial gas consumption demonstrates a negative and significant relationship with GDP, while residential gas consumption exhibits a strong positive correlation with GDP.
 The study concludes that gas consumption in industrial and residential sectors significantly affects economic growth in the selected African countries.
 However, total natural gas consumption and gas used for electricity generation do not significantly influence economic growth in these nations.
 To maximize the potential of natural gas, this study recommends that the leadership of Nigeria, Egypt, Algeria, and Equatorial Guinea should implement automation for the production, distribution, and consumption of natural gas.
 This will ensure accurate accountability and proper management of the revenue generated from its sales.
 To promote electricity generation, distribution, and transmission, they should contemplate subsidizing these costs for their citizens.
 This will incentivize the production of goods and services, thereby revitalizing economic growth.
 For increased residential consumption, they should continue to supply more natural gas for residential purposes given that it significantly promotes their economic growth.
-For natural gas consumed for industrial purposes, the federal government of the selected African countries should consider reducing the amount of gas supplied to them since it substantially retards economic growth.
+For natural gas consumed for industrial purposes, governments of the selected African countries should consider reducing the amount of gas supplied to them since it substantially retards economic growth.

 Key Words: Natural Gas, Electricity, Residential, Consumption, and Economic Growth.